Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 tbh - to be honest

-[DB deploy]
-	- first introduced in Java
-	- one php file you write your sql
-	- use a fing task to execute it

-[Phinx]
-	- Rob Morgan
-	- does not depend on doctrine

-[Ruby on rails]
-	- had active migration, active record migrations
-	- 3.1 reversible migrations

-[Pear]

-[Composer]
-	- used as the default migration tool in Cake PHP
-	- built on top of symphony components

 [E2V Endpoint Development Process]
 1. Make a .php file in local "helpers" folder, for example: "abc.php"
 2. Dev environment - localhost:8080